A Grammar of Model Analysis: Grama

 package.

 4.1.1.1.
-Install Anaconda Python.¶
+Install Anaconda Python.#

-Anaconda is a way to install Python that includes many tools for scientific computing.
+Anaconda1 is a way to install Python that includes many tools for scientific computing.
 We recommend starting from Anaconda to help take care of dependencies.

 4.1.1.2.
-Use the Python package manager to install py-grama¶
+Use the Python package manager to install py-grama

-Open your Anaconda prompt, type the following line into your prompt, and hit return (enter).
+Open your Anaconda prompt, type the following line into your prompt, and hit Return (Enter).

 $ pip install py-grama